aptible/deploy-demo-preview-example/README.md

 ### 2. Preview Cleanup (deprovision_preview.yml)

-The `deprovision_preview.yml` workflow handles cleanup of preview resources when a pull request is closed.
+The `deprovision_preview.yml` workflow handles the cleanup of preview resources when a pull request is closed.

 **What this workflow does:**
 - Triggers when a pull request is closed (merged or rejected)